NitrinNET/nitrin-network/README.md

 ### How do I create a client?

-You will need a SocketAddress and a ComponentHandler in order to create a client.
+You will need a SocketAddress and a ComponentListener in order to create a client.

 ```kotlin
 val client = Client(handler)